-- They are often shy and quiet, with few friends and little social support at school.
-They may be physically weak or lack confidence in their strength.
-Hence, they rarely stand up to bullies.
-Victims often have poor social skills. - display vulnerability (e.g., "look scared"). - be nonassertive (e.g., "gives in to the bully too easily"). - reward, and thus reinforce, bullying (e.g., "cries when picked on"). - be withdrawn and solitary (e.g., "talks quietly"). - be "provocative" or "aggressive" (e.g., "annoys other kids").
+- Often shy and quiet - Few friends - Little social support - May be physically weak or lack confidence in their strength. - Often have poor social skills. - Display vulnerability (e.g., "look scared"). - Nonassertive (e.g., "gives in to the bully too easily"). - May be withdrawn and solitary (e.g., "talks quietly").